phpMyDomo/phpMyDomo/doc/INSTALL.md

 ## Installation ##############################################
+If you're used to Git, the best way to install phpMyDomo is to clone the git 'master' branch, and to set an Apache virtual host pointing to the phpMydomo/www directory.
+Future update will then only require a "git pull" .
+If not, here is the manual way of installing phpMyDomo:

 __1) Download the archive and decompress it__ somewhere on your server, ie in your home directory : /home/USERNAME/.
 ```sh
 cd /home/USERNAME/